IBM-Cloud/slack-chatbot-database-watson/README.md

-# Build a database-driven Slackbot with IBM Watson™ Conversation
+# Build a database-driven Slackbot with IBM Watson™ Assistant (Conversation)
 Code to build a Slackbot to create and search Db2 database entries for events and conferences.
-The Slackbot is backed by the IBM Watson Conversation service.
-We integrate Slack and Conversation using the Conversation connector in a serverless way.
+The Slackbot is backed by the IBM Watson Assistant (Conversation) service.
+We integrate Slack and Assistant using the Conversation connector in a serverless way.

 The tutorial with detailed step-by-step instructions is available at https://console.bluemix.net/docs/tutorials/slack-chatbot-database-watson.html.
 The tutorial is part of the [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html)

 # Files in this repository
 The files in this repository have the following purpose:
 * [cleanup.sh](cleanup.sh): shell script to drop Db2 table and delete Db2-related Cloud Functions actions
-* [conversation-workspace.json](conversation-workspace.json): Workspace file used with IBM Watson Conversation service
+* [conversation-workspace.json](conversation-workspace.json): Workspace file used with IBM Watson Assistant service
-* [create-services.sh](create-services.sh): shell script which can be used to create Db2 Warehouse and Conversation services
+* [create-services.sh](create-services.sh): shell script which can be used to create Db2 Warehouse and Assistant services
 * [db2-setup.js](db2-setup.js): code for Cloud Functions action which creates a Db2 table, fills it with sample data or cleans it up
 * [eventFetch.js](eventFetch.js): code for Cloud Functions action which searches event data by identifier
 * [eventFetchDate.js](eventFetchDate.js): code for Cloud Functions action which searches event data by dates